fnproject/fdk-java/docs/FAQ.md

 ### Is the FDK required in order to run Java on Fn?
 No. You can still write Java functions on Fn without using the FDK.
 However using the FDK will make several things easier for you:
    1. A curated base image for Java 8 and Java 9 means that you don't have to build and maintain your own image.
+These images contain optimizations for quick JVM startup times.
    1. Accessing configuration from Fn is easy through FDK APIs.
    1. Input and output type coercion reduces the amount of serialization and formatting boilerplate that you have to write.
    1. A JUnit rule provides a realistic test harness for you to test your function in isolation.

 ### What is Fn Flow?
-Fn Flow is a [Java API](https://github.com/fnproject/fn-java-fdk/blob/master/docs/FnFlowsUserGuide.md) and [corresponding server](https://github.com/fnproject/completer) that helps you create complex, long-running, fault-tolerant functions using a promises-style asynchronous API.
+Fn Flow is a [Java API](https://github.com/fnproject/fn-java-fdk/blob/master/docs/FnFlowsUserGuide.md) and [corresponding service](https://github.com/fnproject/completer) that helps you create complex, long-running, fault-tolerant functions using a promises-style asynchronous API.
 Check out the [Fn Flow docs](https://github.com/fnproject/fn-java-fdk/blob/master/docs/FnFlowsUserGuide.md) for more information.

 ### How do I get the FDK?
 The FDK is automatically added to your project if you built your function using `fn init --runtime=java`.
 The `api` and `testing` JARs are published on [our bintray](https://bintray.com/fnproject/fnproject) and the `runtime` is published in our [Docker hub repository](https://hub.docker.com/r/fnproject/fn-java-fdk/).